bevyengine/rfcs/rfcs/57-deferred-mutation-queries.md

 ## Implementation strategy

+### Naive implementation

-A naive implementation can be done with the following code:
+can be done by any user with the existing codebase with the following:
 ```rs
 fn foo(
     // We need to `Entity` to apply mutation to the right entity